 Starbucks makes a delicious liquid coffee creamer that mixes very well, but since it’s made with milk, sugar, heavy cream, buttermilk, soybean oil, cocoa powder and sugar, its nutrition numbers aren’t great.
 There are 40 calories, 1.5 grams of fat and a whopping six grams of carbs per tablespoon of creamer.
 Then again, if you’re buying a creamer based on your love of Starbucks drinks, you probably aren’t overly concerned about how healthy your morning coffee will be.
 (One piece of good news for the health-conscious: Starbucks creamers are carrageenan-free.)

 International Delight Cinnabon Creamer

-Well, you can feel a little better about putting a tablespoon of this creamer into your coffee, since the numbers are slightly better Starbucks’: 35 calories, 1.5 grams of fat and five grams of carbs, and it’s cholesterol-free.
+Well, you can feel a little better about putting a tablespoon of this creamer into your coffee, since the numbers are slightly better than Starbucks’: 35 calories, 1.5 grams of fat and five grams of carbs, and it’s cholesterol-free.
 Those aren’t the selling points, of course; this creamer is based on the flavor of Cinnabon’s cinnamon rolls, complete with a hint of the cream cheese frosting.

-It’s dairy- and lactose-free since it’s made primarily from palm oil and cane sugar, but it does contain carrageenan and the milk-derivative sodium caseinate so it’s not a non-dairy product.
+It’s dairy- and lactose-free since it’s made primarily from palm oil and cane sugar, but it does contain carrageenan and the milk-derivative sodium caseinate, so it’s not a non-dairy product.
 It is delicious, though.
 There are many other tasty flavor choices from International Delight, including Irish Crème, amaretto, caramel macchiato and French vanilla, and crazy options like Cold Stone Creamery Sweet Cream, Almond Joy, Hershey’s chocolate caramel and Fruity Pebbles.